 They have their own brewery next door – Precarious Beer Project – and they make cocktails with small batch liquors.

-I had shrimp & grits while Tyler got the lamb shank but their menu changes pretty often.
+I had shrimp & grits while Tyler got the lamb shank but as I said, their menu changes pretty often.
 No matter what you have here it’s sure to be delicious though!

 15. Fat Canary

-If you are looking for fine dining in Williamsburg then this is your place.
+If you are looking for fine dining in Williamsburg then Fat Canary is your place.
 Located adjacent to The Cheese Shop, head here if you are celebrating or if you just want to splurge on a meal.

-They have a fantastic cocktail menu and wine selection and innovative dishes to choose from.
+They have a fantastic cocktail menu and wine selection plus innovative dishes to choose from.
 You’ll want to order appetizers, a main course, and dessert just so you can try everything.

 Make sure to make a reservation here if you’d like to go during your time in Williamsburg!
-It’s absolutely one of the best Williamsburg, VA restaurants that you’ll find.
+It’s absolutely one of the best places to eat in Williamsburg that you’ll find.

 16. The Rockefeller Room at Williamsburg Inn